tcyrus-archive/IodineSSOAndroid/README.md

 # IodineSSOAndroid
-Roman Kasparian was the project manager.
+Roman Kasparian contributed more than Tim.